DuraiRajSaravanan/Training_Pramati/InterviewExperience.md

 #### What was in interviewer’s mind:

 - Interviewer tested our ability to learn and implement new languages : They asked to write the programs that we did in technical round with a different language which is new to us.
+We can make use of internet to learn the language.
-- Tested if we are strong in logics : When a program is given they were focused on the approach that we used to solve the problem
+- Tested if we are strong in logics : When a program is given they were focused on the approach and logic that we used to solve the problem
-- Tested our dedication

 #### What was in candidate’s mind when giving interview?

 - Interviewers are experienced person, which made us felt that whether we have met their expectations or not.
-- We could understand that interviewers were having high expectations.
+- We could understand that interviewers were having high expectations : The difficulty level of programs they gave were moderate.